Student-Originated Studies: Fantastic Resistances

 Readings will include The Physics of Star Trek by Lawrence Krauss, Pedagogy of the Oppressed by Paulo Freire, Alif the Unseen by G. Willow W ilson, and The Female Man by Joanna Russ.
 The program will also make extensive use of video materials.
 In addition to the usual program expectations, each student will develop over the course of the program their own speculative narrative, and present it in completed form as a short story, comic, script, game, or by means of some other media as appropriate.

-cultural studies, writing for page or screen, sequential art, and games design.
+This offering will prepare you for careers and advanced study in: cultural studies, writing for page or screen, sequential art, and games design.

 Tuesdays, Thursdays, and Fridays, from 1-6pm